soundsofrussia/soundsofrussia.github.io/collections/_articles/2019-02-violin-lessons.md

 During the recital, titled “In Honor of the 17 Lost,” some wore orange, the color of awareness.
 Strouse teaches three
-instruments: the violin, the piano, and the viola.
+instruments: the violin, the piano, and viola.
 Some of the students played all three instruments during the program that took place at Mary Magdalene Episcopal Church on Dec.15, 2018.
 Strouse said the entire performance was done in minor